nogalesc/MATLAB/README.md

 # MATLAB
-Random Matlab code I write for fun and homework
+Random Matlab code I write for fun and homework.